Skip to Main Content

 Magazine or Newspaper Articles

 Author Last Name, Author First Name.
 Year.
 “Title of Article in Title Case.”
-Title of Newspaper or Magazine in Title Case and Italics, full date of publication.
+Title of Newspaper or Magazine in Title Case and Italics, Month date.
 DOI or URL or Name of Database in Title Case.

 What Is a DOI?